melanieimfeld/Small-spatial-algorithms/readme.md

 ## 4) Traveling Salesperson Problem
 ### What do we need it for and how does it work?
-The TSP problem isn't hard to explain: Imagine a salesperson who needs to travel to different cities and back to the home city - in which order do the cities visited make up the shortest overall distance?
-Unfortunately, the solution to this problem isn't as simple.
-In fact, there are many solutions, some heuristic ( = approximations) and some exact, some computationally more or less intensive.
-In graph theory lingo, we would call our cities "nodes" or "vertices" and our distances between cities "edges".
-The distance itself is called "weight" in graph theory.
-When it comes to applications, the TSP does not have to be geospatial at all: The weight of the edges can be replaced by any value, such as cost (e.g flight tickets).
+The Traveling Salesperson problem itself is simple to explain: Imagine a salesperson who needs to travel to different cities and back to the home city - in which order do the cities visited make up the shortest overall distance?
+When it comes to applications, the TSP does not have to be strictly geospatial: The distance can be replaced by any value, such as cost (e.g flight tickets) or time.
+The solution to the problem is far less simple: In fact, there are many solutions, some heuristic (i.e. approximations) and some exact, some computationally more or less intensive.
+Here, I want to explore the simplest way to solve the TSP in an exact manner and compare it with an approximation.

+### Implementing the algorithm: Brute force version (Exact)
+The basic way to solve this problem is to find all possible combinations of cities and select the combination - or tour - of cities that makes up the shortest overall distance.
+This idea illustrated for 4 cities named A,B,C and D in Fig. 1.
+In the script `04_Traveling_Salesperson_brute_nn.py`, the main function `tsp_brute()` takes an array of tuples as input and shuffles the array around using Python’s `itertools` module, while the helper functions `dist()`, `calcDist()`, `shortest()` calculate the total distance of each tour.

 ![TSP](/images/tsp.png)

-### Implementing the algorithm: Exact, brute force version
-- a weighted, undirected graph
-- Exact and not approximate solution

-### Implementing the algorithm: Approximation, nearest neighbor version
+### Implementing the algorithm: Nearest neighbor version (Approximation)
-- only the shortest subpath
+For the sake of speed, it might not always be necessary to find the shortest tour but rather a tour that is close to the shortest tour.
+There are exact algorithms that perform better than our brute force approach, but let’s also look at an approximation that will find a, but not necessarily the shortest tour: The nearest neighbor algorithm does pretty much exactly what you think it would do.
+For each city, it will simply find it's the nearest neighbor and stitch them together to create a tour.

 ### Time complexity
-O(n!)
+Brute force: O(n!) / Nearest neighbor: O(n2)

 ## 5) Quadtree
 *tbd*